 A student domiciled in Tennessee who is 60 years or older, or one who is permanently and totally disabled, who wishes to audit a course and be exempt from paying fees as provided by Tennessee law may do so by filing in the Office of the Registrar a birth certificate or an acceptable physician's certificate of permanent, total disability (these documents will be duplicated and originals will be returned to the student).
 A student domiciled in Tennessee who will become 65 years of age or older during the semester/term, or one who is permanently, totally disabled, may register in courses for credit on a space available basis for a maximum fee of \$75.
-Students must pay special course fees and late registration fees, if applicable.
 Appropriate documentation is required.
 Contact the Registrar's Office for registration timetables and procedures (931) 221-7121.